peteha/pggb-docs/vcfoperations/telegraf/telegraf-opensource-deployment-linux.md

 # Telegraf Installation and Registration (CLI Script)

-This script sets up Telegraf on a Linux system, configures the InfluxData repository, installs dependencies, pulls a remote utility script, and registers the agent with a remote collector.
+This script sets up Telegraf on a Linux system, configures the InfluxData repository, installs dependencies, downloads a remote utility script, and registers the Telegraf agent with a remote collector.

 ## 🧰 Requirements
 - Root/sudo access